 - Add raisins soon after taking your baking tray out of the oven.

-- Cool completely.
+- Cool completely without mixing it.
+This will allow the granola to form clusters.
 Store in an air tight container for up to 2 weeks.

 - Pumpkin spice: while we used store-bought pumpkin spice (a present from the U.S.), this can be substituted with other spices like ground cinnamon or ground nutmeg.
 You can make your own Pumpkin Spice by using Beth’s recipe.